EladBezalel/angular-cdk-workshop/steps/STEP_8a.md

 export class AppModule {}
 ```

 Afterwards we need to split out the individual color cells into their own component.
-This is
+This will
-will clean up the color picker's template and will allow us to use the keyboard management
+clean up the color picker's template and will allow us to use the keyboard management utilities
-utilities from the CDK which require instances of a component that implements the `FocusableOption`
+from the CDK which require instances of a component that implements the `FocusableOption` interface.
-interface.

 ###### Create a new file: `src/app/color-picker/color/color.component.ts`